“Every minute spent planning is an hour earned.” Benjamin Franklin

-When it comes to putting meals on the table day in and day out and saving money on the groceries, the best organisation tool is a menu plan.
+When it comes to putting meals on the table day in and day out the best organisation tool is a meal plan.

-Today’s article is from chapter two of the eBook and is about how to make the menu planning process itself quicker and easier.
-While menu planning only really takes a couple of minutes each week or each fortnight, you can make the process super quick and easy by using a family favourites meal master list.
+Today’s article is about how to make the meal planning process itself quicker and easier.
+While meal planning only really takes a couple of minutes each week or each fortnight, you can make the process super quick and easy by using a meal master list.

 A meal master list is a list of meals that you and your family enjoy eating.
 They are the meals that you’ve cooked before and that you’re confident cooking and you’re confident your family will eat when you serve them.